 the world.
 Representational art and representational paintings more

 shows greater truth, the aim of mysticism and mystical art being pointing to

 a greater reality.
-While painting art works of landscape, landscape paintings provide an
+While painting art works of landscape, landscape

-abstract, for a painting to work, it must have certain compositional
+all art is abstract, for a painting to work, it must have certain compositional

-qualities of color, form, texture, light and shade (chiaoscuro), flow, etc. which are
+qualities of color, form, texture, light and shade flow, etc. which are

 essentially abstract.
 Yet, we often in our imagination see figures in abstract